-In 1971, after the federal government obtained the park land, the National Park Service (NPS) began managing a new park on the site.
+In 1971, after the federal government obtained the land, the National Park Service (NPS) began managing a new park on the site.
 NPS collaborated with artists and arts organizations to create a rich arts program in the spirit of the original Chautauqua movement.
 The Glen Echo Park Partnership for Arts and Culture was established in 2002 as a nonprofit organization to oversee the Park's arts and cultural programs and maintain the historic facilities, including the 1921 Dentzel Carousel and the 1933 Spanish Ballroom, in collaboration with NPS and Montgomery County, Maryland.

 CIVIL RIGHTS: In the summer of 1960, Howard University students led protests at Glen Echo Amusement Park, a privately operated and segregated entertainment venue.
-The Howard

-University protesters rode the carousel and were arrested for doing so in violation of the amusement park's segregation policies that barred African Americans.
-The students and residents from the neighboring Bannockburn community formed an unprecedented interracial alliance to confront the privately-operated amusement park's owners, Maryland's Jim Crow laws, the American Nazi Party, and the Supreme Court.
+The Howard University protesters rode the carousel and were arrested for doing so in violation of the amusement park's segregation policies that barred African Americans.
+The Howard University students and residents from the neighboring Bannockburn community formed an unprecedented interracial alliance to confront the privately-operated amusement park's owners, Maryland's Jim Crow laws, the American Nazi Party, and the Supreme Court.
 Their protests led to the amusement park's desegregation, opening the venue to everyone for its 1961 season and beyond.
-When the amusement park closed in 1968, the site became the property of the federal government and is now jointly owned by our entire community.
+In 1968, when the amusement park closed, the site became the property of the federal government and is now jointly owned by our entire community and presents arts and cultural programs that inspire and educate.